 The Razer Opus feel quite stable on the head, and only move or fall off with larger head movements.
 Due to their tighter fit, they feel more secure and stable than the Sony WH-1000XM3 Wireless.
 They're a good choice if you want a pair of over-ear headphones for jogs or runs.

-The Razer Opus have a very well-balanced and accurate default sound profile that's versatile enough for all genres and content.
+Using the 'Default' (THX) EQ preset, the Razer Opus have a very well-balanced and accurate default sound profile that's versatile enough for all genres and content.
 However, fans of bass-heavy genres like EDM or hip-hop may find they lack a bit of bass compared to most popular headphones.

 The frequency response consistency of these headphones is decent.
 Different people may experience their bass response slightly differently, but it likely won't be too noticeable.
 However, you'll likely have to adjust them on your head to hear their treble reproduction the same every time you wear them.